Salem, Massachusetts: The Salem Ferry

 The Nathaniel Bowditch is a 92 ft high-speed catamaran that travels from Salem to Boston in 50 minutes from May to October and had its maiden voyage on June 22, 2006.
 The Salem Ferry is named after Nathaniel Bowditch, who was from Salem and wrote the American Practical Navigator.
 Ridership increased every year from 2006 to 2010, when it peaked with 89,000, but in 2011 service was cut back because of the dramatic rise in fuel prices.
 The Salem Ferry is docked at the Derby Waterfront District.

 The ferry was purchased by the City of Salem with the use of grant money that covered 90 percent of the $2.1 million purchase price.
-Because of the cutback in service during the 2011 season, Mayor Kim Driscoll is now seeking a new operator who can run the ferry seven days a week from May to October.

 For the 2012 season Boston Harbor Cruises took over the running of the Salem Ferry with seven-day service and a Monday to Friday 7 a.m. commuter ferry to Boston.
 The Salem Ferry will be running seven days a week for the 2012 season starting the first weekend in June and going through to Halloween.

 Boston Harbor Cruises, the contractor that operates the city's commuter ferry to Boston, runs their largest and fastest vessel between Salem and Hingham for the last two weekends in October.
 The company's high-speed ferry service to Provincetown concludes in October, freeing up its 600-passenger boat for service between Salem and Hingham.
 The ferry ride between Hingham and Salem takes one hour.
 With traffic, especially around Halloween, the drive between Salem and Hingham could be three hours or more.

 For the 2013 season, service was expected to start in the last week of May.
 The Salem City councilors approved a five-year contract with Boston Harbor Cruises to operate the city's commuter ferry from 2013 to 2017.
 Also new for the 2013 season, Boston Harbor Cruises will offer a 20 percent discount to Salem residents for non-commuter tickets.
 The City of Salem has approved a seasonal restaurant with a liquor license at The Salem Ferry dock to be operated by Boston Harbor Cruises.
 The plan is to build a 600 sqft building plus patio seating.

 The latest data from 2015 point to 61,000 riders, with around 11,000 being commuters, according to Boston Harbor Cruises, which runs the Salem Ferry.